-Nuestra Señora del Pilar, named “Nana Pilar” by the Imuseños, is the Patron Saint
+Nuestra Señora del Pilar, fondly called “Nana Pilar” by the Imuseños, is the Patron Saint

-of Imus and is religiously celebrated every October 12.
+of Imus and whose feast day is religiously celebrated every October 12.

-The people of Imus widely commemorate the celebration of the feast day of the Our Lady of Pillar.
-Culminating the spirit of giving, the City Government launches programs and activities throughout October, known as Service Month, as it honors the miracles and blessings the image has bestowed to the Imuseños since 1694.
+The people of Imus widely commemorate the celebration of the feast day of Our Lady of the Pillar.
+In keeping with Nana Pilar's spirit of giving, the City Government launches programs and activities throughout October, also known as Service Month, as it honors the miracles and blessings the patron saint has bestowed to the Imuseños since 1694.

 Every year, the Diocese of Imus commemorates the Patroness through a procession of the image and a holy mass.

 The Recollects brought the image of Nuestra Señora del Pilar to Cavite on May 28, 1694.
-Since then, the people of Imus, particularly its devotees, have experienced miracles.
-One account came from Cardinal Luis Antonio Tagle—whose appointments as bishop, archbishop, and cardinal happened during October in different years.
+Since then, the people of Imus, particularly its devotees, have experienced several miracles.
+One of these accounts came from Cardinal Luis Antonio Tagle himself whose appointments as bishop, archbishop, and cardinal happened during October in different years.

-Nana Pilar received a Canonical Coronation on December 3, 2012, in line with the celebration of the Golden Jubilee of the Diocese.
+Nana Pilar received a Canonical Coronation on December 3, 2012, in time with the celebration of the Golden Jubilee of the Diocese.

 Gawad Parangal commemorates the establishment of the Municipality of Imus, Cavite, on October 7, 1775, independent from Cavite El Viejo (now Kawit).
 In this annual celebration, outstanding citizens of Imus are also conferred honors in the Gawad Parangal.
 Gawad Parangal Awards include: Gen. Licerio Topacio Award - the highest award given to Imuseños, who have achieved something extra special for the people of Imus.
 Gen. Juan Castañeda Award - this award is given to outstanding Imuseños in their chosen field of endeavor (Arts, Sciences, Medicine, History, Entrepreneurship, etc.) Gen. Pantaleon Garcia Award - this is awarded to an outstanding public servant, nominated by their peers.
 Gen. Cayetano P. Topacio Award - an award extended to outstanding students.
 Col. Jose S. Tagle Award - this is the young achiever’s award given to Imuseños, aged 39 years old and below who achieved something extraordinary.
 Gen. Flaviano A. Yengco Award - this is the award given to investors who have been partners of the municipality in business.
 This includes the Outstanding Taxpayers’ Award, Investor’s Award, and Posthumous Award

-May 28, 1898, commemorates the triumph of the Filipino revolutionaries over the Spanish forces.
-This victory paved the way for the birth of the First Philippine Republic and is now celebrated as the Philippine Flag Day under the auspices of the National Historical Institute (NHI), the National Commission for Culture and the Arts (NCAA), Cavite Historical Society (CHS), the Imus Municipal Tourism Council (IMTC) and the City Government of Imus.
+The National Flag Day every May 28 commemorates the triumph of the Filipino revolutionaries over the Spanish forces on May 28, 1898.
+This victory paved the way for the birth of the First Philippine Republic and is now celebrated as the Philippine Flag Day under the auspices of the National Historical Commission of the Philippines (NHCP), the National Commission for Culture and the Arts (NCAA), Cavite Historical Society (CHS), the Imus City Tourism and Development Office (CTDO), and the City Government of Imus.
 This annual celebration aims to instill a sense of history in every Filipino and deepen his commitment to nation-building.

-The Battle of Imus is considered the most decisive battle and a significant turning point in Philippine history.
+The Battle of Imus, on September 1, 1896, is considered the most decisive battle and a significant turning point in Philippine history.
 It emboldened the Filipinos to fight for freedom when the Revolutionary forces suffered several defeats at the hands of the Spaniards.

 The Battle of Alapan paved the way for the birth of the First Philippine Republic.
 It is where the Philippine Flag, sewn in Hongkong by Marcella Agoncillo, received its Baptism on Fire on May 28, 1898.
 Located at the Alapan I Elementary School, the battle site is a 10-15 minute drive from the town proper.
 The location of this marker was highlighted by a 104 feet tall flagpole where the Philippine Flag proudly waves.
 The marker is set atop three large rocks, each encrusted with pasted cement.
 On the center of the rock is a statue of a woman boldly holding the Philippine Flag.
 The National Historical Institute declared the site as a National Historical Landmark through Resolution Number 5 Series of 1993, signed on May 26, 1993.